-Diachronichal Dataset Construction
+Diachronichal Dataset for Evaluation

 This chapter presents the datasets generated from the existing versions of the English WordNet and RuWordNet for the Russian language.
-However, it should be mentioned that query words for the RUSSE'2020 test set were selected manually from a larger list of new words to be added to the current version of WordNet.
+It should be mentioned that query words for the RUSSE'2020 test set were selected manually from a larger list of new words to be added to the current version of WordNet.